KimmoKAhola/The-IoT-Temperature-Observer/README.md

 | [VS Code](https://code.visualstudio.com/) | Used in this project.
 It is very extensible but can be overwhelming for a beginner. |
 | [Thonny](https://thonny.org/) | Very beginner friendly and lightweight.
 Lacks a lot of features that VS Code has. |

 If VS Code is used the [Pymakr plugin](https://docs.pycom.io/gettingstarted/software/vscode/) has to be installed as well.
 This can also be installed in the VS Code editor.
+The Pymakr plugin also requires Node.js, which can be installed [here](https://nodejs.org/en).

 ### How to upload code to the microcontroller